-8 Seasons: Rivals II (3rd place), Free Agents, Battle of the Exes II (Win), Champs vs. Pros, Dirty XXX (Win), War of the Worlds 2 (Win), Total Madness, All Stars 3
+10 Seasons: Rivals II (3rd place), Free Agents, Battle of the Exes II (Win), Champs vs. Pros, Dirty XXX (Win), War of the Worlds 2 (Win), Total Madness, All Stars 3, Ride or Dies (3rd place), World Championship (Win)

 Playing in one of the toughest eras in Challenge history, Jordan has proven himself to be one of the top competitors of all-time.

-With three consecutive wins and another final, Jordan has rapidly moved up the all-time rankings.
+With six finals and four wins, Jordan has rapidly moved up the all-time rankings.

-And all three wins were so impressive, it’s hard to even say which one was the best.
+His three-peat was so impressive that it’s hard to even say which win was the best.

 On Exes II he and Sarah were the best team throughout the season on a stacked cast, winning three daily challenges, beating Zach/Jonna in elimination and defeating Leroy/Theresa and Jay/Jenna in the final.